 If the tyres are close to needing replacing you could argue with the seller that this should mean a discount on the price.
 You could also ask the seller if they often need to top up the tyres with air as this can potentially suggest a slow puncture, but this will be hard to determine from viewings or test drives.

 Keep in mind that the average cost for four new tyres, including fitting and alignment, is between £200 and £300.

 If your car has any technical features – most cars will do – it is wise to get the car dealer or seller to show you how they work.
 You’ve paid for them, so you might as well get the most use you can out of them.

 If buying from a private seller, you should make sure you receive a full list of any modifications that have been applied to the car, as this can influence the price of your insurance.

 Vans purchased with extras such as roof rack bars should be checked to ensure they are in good condition before purchase and use.

-Make sure that as you inspect the car you are keeping a full tally of the damage and associated costs.
-Each individual issue might seem small, but it all adds up quickly, as the checklist below shows!
+Make sure that as you inspect the car you keep a full tally of the damage and associated costs.
+Each individual issue might seem small, but it all adds up quickly, as the checklist below shows:

 Whilst the list of things to check on a new car will generally be smaller than on a used car, checking over a new car you’re considering buying is equally important.
 When picking up a new car, there should be no mechanical or electrical problems, but it’s still worth giving the vehicle a good check.
 These checks will help ensure that the car you were sold in the showroom, is the car you get.